- August 26, 2019

 Exertus is a first-person action platformer that combines free-running and old school FPS movement mechanics.
 Players navigate through 42 semi-linear levels with a focus on fluid movement and dynamic level elements, competing against others through global leaderboards or playing for fun.
 The game encourages creativity in reaching the end goal, whether by taking the beaten path or exploring off-path environments.

-“Good level design, good gameplay, the leaderboards offer a good competitive aspect, and you can either play for fun or grind like a madman.”
+“Good level design, good gameplay.
+The leaderboards offer a good competitive aspect, and you can either play for fun or grind like a madman.”

-“Not only does the game recycle most of Inertia's levels, but it butchers them, making them unplayable due to a range of poor decisions and horrible mechanics.”
+“Not only does the game recycle most of Inertia's levels, but butchers them, making them unplayable due to a range of poor decisions and horrible mechanics.”

 “Finally, the addition of new 'powers' breaks the game completely; there is no need to actually follow the path when two 'powers' just send you flying to the next level.
 This completely undermines the whole concept of a platformer and parkour game, and even this new mechanic is extremely poorly designed, making it feel like trying to fly a plane with severe Parkinson's.”